Up to 60% off sofas & mattresses — limited‑time deals.

 • Style-forward rooms that still need daily comfort

-• TV watchers who shift between upright and semi-recline
+• TV watchers who switch between upright sitting and a semi-recline

 • Hosts who want a supportive, inviting sofa